finnsson/pagerjs/README.md

 Configurations:

 * `{String} id` of scoped page that a router should react to.
 E.g. `start` or `user/me`.
+  If the id is `?` (wildcard) it will match anything if no other page in the same parent match.
 * `{Object} with` that can change the scope of elements descendants.
 * `{String} source` to load into element using jQuery.load
 * `{Function} sourceLoaded` is a method to run once the `source` (or `sourceOnShow`) is loaded.
 * `{String} sourceOnShow` to load into element using jQuery.load when the element is displayed
 * `{Boolean/Number} sourceCache` can be set to true in order for sourceOnShow to only load the source once.
   If a number is specified the cache is valid for that amount of time in seconds.
+* `{String}` frame can be set to `iframe` in order for the source to be loaded into an iframe.
+If the page contains an iframe that element is used.

 ### page-href